uldyssian-sh/vmware-vsan-health/.github/pull_request_template.md

 If this is a breaking change, please describe the impact and migration path for existing users.

 ## Additional Notes
-Any additional information that reviewers should know.
+Any additional information that reviewers should know.# Updated Sun Nov  9 12:49:22 CET 2025